 Our Current Board of Directors

-A couple of newcomers to Atlanta, life-partners Ken and David learned to dance with the South Florida Mustangs in the early 90s.
-It was surprising to them that there wasn’t a gay square dance club in the Atlanta area.
-Sure, there were plenty of square dance clubs listed with the Metro Atlanta Square Dancers Association, but none that were dancing “all position” at all levels or the high energy dance style typical of gay square dance clubs around the country.
+A couple of newcomers to Atlanta, life-partners Ken and David learned to dance with the South Florida Mustangs in the early '90s.
+They were surprised that there wasn’t a gay square dance club in the Atlanta area.
+Sure, there were plenty of square dance clubs listed with the Metro Atlanta Square Dancers Association, but none that were dancing "all position" at all levels or the high energy dance style typical of gay square dance clubs around the country.

 Looking to keep from getting rusty, Ken visited the Chesapeake Squares in Baltimore, Maryland in the summer of 1999.
 It was so much fun, and the club in Baltimore was so encouraging, that he returned to Atlanta determined to get a club started for the gay and lesbian community.